espruino/BangleApps/apps/supf/README.md

-# Simple Clock with seconds and Date in custom language
+# Simple Clock with Date
-ATTENTION: requires Languages app
+Simple Clock with seconds and date in custom language.
+Install 'Languages' to get localized names.

 ![](screenshot_supf.png)